 You are the only one in your head.
-That means you are the only one that really knows how you feel, think, what you want and don’t want, etc.
+That means you are the only one that really knows how you feel, thinks, what you want and doesn’t want, etc.

 No one else has the right to tell you what you think, feel, or want.
 Unless they live inside you, they don’t know.
 That means you don’t know what they think, feel, or want either.

 So, the only solution is to speak only from yourself.
 “I think…,” “I feel….,” “and I want…,” speak about what is in you.

 Also, when you start out a sentence with “you” it will put the other person on the defensive right away.